 Sponsored Post by Architecture at Zero

-Enter the 11th annual Architecture at Zero Competition
+The AIA California launches the 11th annual Architecture at Zero Competition

 Architecture at Zero is a design competition for decarbonization, equity, and resilience, open to students and professionals worldwide.
 It serves to engage the fields of architecture, design, engineering, and planning in the pursuit of sustainable design.

 The 2023 competition challenge is to design an agriculture center, connecting the history of California’s first Black town to its present aspiration to become a destination for sustainable agriculture and Black history.
 Allensworth lies in the Central Valley of California, one of the most productive agricultural regions on the planet, providing more than half of the fruits, vegetables, and nuts grown in the United States.